-Drop Shipping / Wholesale for Canadian Sellers
+Wholesale Drop Shipping for Canadian Online Sellers

 Drop shipping is a simple enough concept.
-You make arrangements with a wholesale supplier or manufacturer to sell their products direct online, as opposed to having an inventory of products in your physical location.
+You make arrangements with a wholesale supplier, manufacturer or distributor to sell their products direct online, as opposed to having an inventory of products in your physical location.
 You can offer these products on your own website, or via online auctions like eBay, or through a sellers’ market like Amazon.

-When a customer orders the product, you pay the supplier the wholesale price to ship it directly to the customer.
+When a customer orders the product, you pay the supplier the discounted price to ship it directly to the customer.
 There usually is no indication that the product came from another company, and many offer branding options to further create the illusion that the product came from your business (such as customized packing slips).

 Customer Price – (Wholesale Cost + Expenses) = Your Profit